 The Company's sponsor is GigAcquisitions7 Corp., a Cayman Island exempted company (the "Sponsor" and is sometimes referred to as the "Founder").
 The Company intends to finance a Business Combination with proceeds from a \$250,000,000 public offering (Note 3), and a \$3,311,060 private placement with the Sponsor and certain institutional investors (Notes 3 and 4).
-Upon the closing of the Proposed Offering, \$250,000,000 (or \$287,500,000 if the over-allotment option is exercised in full by Kingswood Capital Partners, LLC (the "Underwriter")-Note 3) will be held in the Trust Account (discussed below).
+Upon the closing of the Proposed Offering, \$250,000,000 (or \$287,500,000 if the over-allotment option is exercised in full by Craft Capital Management LLC and EF Hutton LLC (collectively, the "Underwriters") -Note 3) will be held in the Trust Account (discussed below).